-A copy of the Company's combined Annual Report and Form 10-K, including the financial statements and the financial statement schedules thereto, for the fiscal year ended April 30, 1995 is being mailed to Stockholders concurrently with the mailing of this Proxy Statement.
-For a charge of \$50, the Company agrees to provide all Stockholders with a copy of the exhibits to the Form 10-K, who requested such a copy.
+A copy of the Company's combined Annual Report and Form 10-K, including the financial statements and the financial statement schedule thereto, for the fiscal year ended April 30, 1996 is being mailed to Stockholders concurrently with the mailing of this Proxy Statement.
+For a charge of \$50, the Company agrees to provide a copy of the exhibits to the Form 10-K to any Stockholders who request such a copy.